Launch Your Author Website in 7 Steps: a Quick Start Guide

 Next, start promoting your site more widely by posting it to social media.
 This is also a great time to consider creating social media profiles dedicated to your writing, where you can direct even more people to your new author website.

 TIP: As you promote your site, keep in mind that site traffic plays a key role in SEO (Search Engine Optimization).
-The more visitors your site gets, the better your chances of ranking higher in search engine results over time.
+The more visitors your site gets, the better your chances of ranking higher in Google, Bing, or other search engine results over time.
 Encourage people to visit your site by sharing valuable content and engaging with your audience on social media.
 As you grow, consider optimizing your site with keywords related to your writing genre and using tools like Google Analytics to track traffic—these advanced tactics can help your site gain more visibility and attract even more readers.

 What’s next?
 Building your author brand beyond the website